OUR TRUSTEES AND TEAM

 Allison Vitalis has been volunteering at the Foundation since 2016.
 Her contribution has assisted in securing funding for the Postcode Parents project from Clarion Futures.

-Allison is a student at the University of East London, studying BSc Clinical & Community Psychology.
-As part of her studies Allison is currently carrying out an evaluation on Postcode Parents which she hopes will provide the Foundation with necessary recommendations to develop and sustain the project.
+Allison is a Graduate from the University of East London, with a First Class Degree in Clinical & Community Psychology.
+As part of her studies Allison carried out an evaluation on Postcode Parents which she hopes will provide the Foundation with necessary recommendations to develop and sustain the project.

 As Project Director Allison's role is to develop & coordinate existing projects and seek funding to enable the Foundation to attain its objectives.